 Address: Department of Psychology, Faculty of Educational Sciences and Psychology, University of Sistan and Baluchestan, Zahedan, Iran.
-E-mail: bahman\kord@ped.usb.ac.ir the interaction between environmental stressors and individual sensitivities, and the roots of these problems can often be traced back to the nature of parent-child relationships.
+E-mail: bahman_kord@ped.usb.ac.ir the interaction between environmental stressors and individual sensitivities, and the roots of these problems can often be traced back to the nature of parent-child relationships.
 Parents, being the closest individuals to children during their formative years, have a profound influence on their behavior, and certain parental interactions may contribute to the development of behavioral problems (Pang et al., 2023).
 Evidence suggests that issues faced by children originate within the family.
-As children interact with their parents from the moment they are born and parents shape their emotions and thoughts in every aspect, it is evident that if parents face physical and mental challenges, they cannot serve as effective role models for them.
+As children interact with their parents from the moment they are born, and parents shape their emotions and thoughts in every aspect, it is evident that if parents face physical and mental challenges, they cannot serve as effective role models for their children.
 Their offspring, consequently, will lead to numerous issues in their natural growth (Ahmadi et al., 2022; Nadi Yazdi et al., 2023).
+In adolescents, behavioral problems typically manifest as aggression, school truancy, defiance, and other forms of antisocial behavior.
+These issues not only affect the quality of life for adolescents but can also disrupt family relationships, academic performance, and social interactions.
+Understanding and managing these behavioral problems requires identifying the contributing and underlying factors (Nooripour et al., 2023).
+Given the strong bond between adolescents and their mothers, it can be argued that one of the key factors influencing behavioral problems in adolescent girls is the personality traits of their mothers.
+Personality traits can broadly be defined as enduring patterns of thought, emotion, and behavior that reflect individual differences and are perceived as stable characteristics (Nooripour et al., 2023).
+One of the most comprehensive theories of personality is the Costa and McCrae (1992 Five-Factor Model, which refers to a hierarchical set of traits that represent individual differences across five broad and distinguishable domains, reflecting personal characteristics (McCrae & John, 1992).